barrantesisrael/mbt.microbiome.2021/README.md

 $ head Platz1_R1.head.fastq

 # count the total number of lines with the command below -how many READS are in this FASTQ?
+# hint: each read in FASTQ format consists of four lines
 $ wc -l Platz1_R1.head.fastq

 # find specific words, e.g "AATATT"